Blog Home

 Yes, Squarespace has native analytics – but:

-- We don’t use Squarespace to search for content – so best to get analytics straight from the source
+2. We don’t use Squarespace to search for content, we use GOOGLE – so it's best to get analytics straight from the source.

-It’s super easy to connect Google Analytics to both a Showit and Squarespace site – and this is the route I take with all projects.
+Good news: It’s super easy to connect Google Analytics to both a Showit and Squarespace site.

 What’s it like to switch from Squarespace to Showit?